Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Introduction

-The success and popularity in applications has led to recent interest in the literature for the derivation of theoretical performance guarantees for nonparametric Bayesian procedures in PDE models \cite{V13,AN19,GN20,GK20,MNP21a,G21,GR22,AW23}.
-Indeed, the performance of Bayesian methods depends on a suitable choice of the prior, which in infinite-dimensional statistical models primarily serves as a regularisation tool, and whose specification is a delicate task in its own merit (cf.~Section 1.2 in \cite{GvdV17}).
-Thus, the question arises as to whether Bayesian procedures may provide valid and prior-independent inference, at least in the presence of informative data.
-The established paradigm under which such investigation is carried out is the \textit{frequentist analysis} of Bayesian procedures (cf.~\cite{GvdV17}, and also Section 7.3 in \cite{GN16}), assuming that the observations are generated by a fixed \textit{ground truth} $f_0$ and studying the concentration of the posterior towards $f_0$ in the large sample size limit.
+The success and popularity in applications has led to recent interest in the literature for the derivation of theoretical performance guarantees for nonparametric Bayesian procedures in PDE models~\cite{V13,AN19,GN20,MNP21a,G21,AW23}.
+This is motivated by the fact that the performance of Bayesian methods depends on a suitable choice of the prior, which in infinite-dimensional statistical models primarily serves as a regularisation tool, and~whose specification is a delicate task in its own right (cf.~Section 1.2 in~\cite{GvdV17}).
+Thus, the~question arises as to whether Bayesian procedures may provide valid and prior-independent inference, at~least in the presence of informative data.
+The~established paradigm under which such investigation is carried out is the \textit{frequentist analysis} of Bayesian procedures, assuming that the observations are generated by a fixed \textit{ground truth} $f_0$ and studying the concentration of the posterior towards $f_0$ in the large sample size limit.
+We refer the reader to~\cite{GvdV17} for an introduction to this research~area.